mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 offers basic armor as well as radiation protection and is environmentally sealed and insulated against extreme cold and heat.
-Additionally, a life- support mask with additional respirator is integrated, allowing usage in very thin and tainted atmospheric conditions.
+Additionally, a life-support mask with additional respirator is integrated, allowing usage in very thin and tainted atmospheric conditions.
 A simple switch enables the use of the